hyling/kean.github.io/_posts/2017-11-10-codable-tips-and-tricks.markdown

 > When the data doesn't match an expected format (e.g. it might be a result of miscommunication, regression, or unexpected user input) the system should automatically report an error to give the developers a chance to fix it.
 Swift provides a thorough error report in a form of [`DecodingError`](https://developer.apple.com/documentation/swift/decodingerror) any time the decoding fails which is extremely useful.

-In most cases you wouldn't want a single corrupted post to prevent you from displaying an entire page of other perfectly valid ones.
+In most cases, you wouldn't want a single corrupted post to prevent you from displaying an entire page of other perfectly valid ones.
 To prevent this from happening I use a special `Safe<T>` type which allows me to safely decode an object.
 If it encounters an error during decoding it fails safely and [sends a report](https://sentry.io/welcome/):

 ```swift
 public struct Safe<Base: Decodable>: Decodable {